ayanonagon/Polyglot/README.md

 Vertaler
 ========

 Swift wrapper around Microsoft Translate API.
-It currently translates only Dutch to English.
+By default, it translates to English from whatever language is detected.

 ## Setting up an account for Microsoft Translate